ev2900/OpenSearch_CloudWatch_Alarms/README.md

 | ThreadpoolWriteQueue       | Average   | 60              | GreaterThanOrEqualToThreshold | 100       | 1                 |
 | ThreadpoolSearchQueue      | Average   | 60              | GreaterThanOrEqualToThreshold | 500       | 1                 |
 | ThreadpoolSearchQueue      | Maximum   | 60              | GreaterThanOrEqualToThreshold | 5000      | 1                 |

-Deploying the CloudFormation Stack in repository will create CloudWatch Alarms for these metrics.
-To deploy these CloudWatch alarms click the button below